-- Following recommended CDC guidelines, working closely with the Voyage Well Expert Advisory Group in order to inform and update our processes and procedures in real-time.
+- Following recommended CDC and UK government guidelines, working closely with the Voyage Well Expert Advisory Group in order to inform and update our processes and procedures in real-time.

-- Implementing additional and frequent pre-boarding health checks and screenings for both our Crew and Sailors.
+- Implementing additional and frequent pre-boarding health checks and screenings for our Crew.

 During the voyage, we’re implementing best practices around sanitation, physical distancing, limited occupancy, and health checks for everyone on board.
 But let’s get down to the details of exactly what that will look like:

 - Adopting the use of advanced cleaning tools like fogging; luggage and delivery to the ship will be fogged down, as well as fogging cabins as needed— in addition to sanitizing each cabin between every sail.

 - Incorporating the latest hygiene initiatives specifically for COVID-19; sanitizing dispensers in every public space, touchless faucets, increased hygiene signage, and leveraging hospital grade EPA registered disinfectants from EcoLab — all while using best practices to sanitize and disinfect.

 - Utilizing our partnership with Ecolab, identifying specific high touch points across cabins, public spaces, restaurants, and recreational areas that will be disinfected on a frequent basis, so that you don’t have to worry before touching a door handle or elevator button when you’re with us.